Occupational therapists can help people cope with arthritis and other ailments.

 Occupational therapists need at least a master’s degree in occupational therapy; some therapists have a doctoral degree.
 Occupational therapists also must be licensed.

 Most occupational therapists enter the occupation with a master’s degree in occupational therapy.
-In 2014, there were nearly 200 occupational therapy programs accredited by the Accreditation Council for Occupational Therapy Education, part of the American Occupational Therapy Association.
+In 2017, there were about 200 occupational therapy programs accredited by the Accreditation Council for Occupational Therapy Education, part of the American Occupational Therapy Association.

 Licenses, Certifications, and Registrations